RomainMaure/PixelBot/src/pixelbot_motors/README.md

     angles: [180]"
     ```
     ```
-    # Move all the motors to a given angle position
+    # Move quickly all the motors to a given angle position
 	ros2 service call /motors_movement pixelbot_msgs/MotorsMovement "body_parts: ['right_arm', 'left_arm', 'right_antenna', 'left_antenna']
-    angles: [180, 0, 90, 135]"
+    angles: [180, 0, 90, 135]
+    fast_movement: true"
     ```

+    By default, the movement of the motor is slow.
+If you want to have a fast movement, you have to specify it with the 'fast_movement' argument.

 ## Troubleshooting